learn-co-curriculum/programming-mindset-strategies-for-getting-unstuck/README.md

 confusing, it usually helps us to think about generalized problem solving and how we can apply those techniques to our particular issue at hand.
 The behavior we should _most_ seek to avoid is "trying stuff randomly."
-You wouldn't want a surgeon to take that approah when it comes to fixing one of your ailments, treat your code with a similar level of respect.
+You wouldn't want a surgeon to take that approach when it comes to fixing one of your ailments, treat your code with a similar level of respect.

 We have a few approaches to try when we get stuck.
 Let's take a look at each and